cgzirim/alx-backend-storage/README.md

 # Backend storage - MySQL, MongoDB & Redis
 This repository contains programs that were created specifically for ALX's back-end specialization track.
-In the course of these projects, I advanced my skill in MySQL, learned about NoSQL and practiced using MongoDB.
+In the course of the projects, I advanced my skill in MySQL, learned about NoSQL and practiced using MongoDB.
 Additionally, I gained an understanding of Redis and how to utilize it as a basic cache.

 ## Author :black_nib:
 - **Chigozirim Igweamaka** <[iChigozirim](https://github.com/iChigozirim)>